January 16, 2015

 Branding is Too Expensive

 While branding can cost some serious dough, it is essential to getting more business and giving your company a professional edge.
 If consumers can identify with you and what you stand for, then contributing a budget towards your branding is a great investment.
-Don’t skimp on budget just to save a penny in this stage because even if you do you will more than likely re-brand down the road due to the lack of quality branding now.
+Don’t skimp on a budget just to save a penny in this stage because even if you do you will more than likely re-brand down the road due to the lack of quality branding now.

 I started as a graphic designer myself and got a few freelance inquires for logo designs.
 Most business owners assume a logo will only take an hour or two to complete and is worth barely $50.
 If you need a logo Don’t be this client.
 If you value your designer at all be sure to pay for quality and not quantity.
 You get what you pay for.
 If you want a logo done in two hours for $50 then you obviously don’t value your designer or your brand.
 How would you like it if a customer of your own shot you a low-ball figure for a product or service you offer in exchange for very little?
 Make sense now?